-- a.
-Within 3 days, parents/guardians will be notified of the student's absence. - b.
-Following the 5th unexcused absence, a letter will be generated from the principal's office, or the principal's designee, notifying the parent, in writing, of the student's absences, and requesting a meeting with the parent to discuss the student's attendance.
-The letter will direct the parent to contact the principal's office, or the principal's designee, within 5 school days to schedule a meeting.
-If the parent does not contact the principal's office or the principal's designee, within 5 school days, the principal's office, or the principal's designee, will call the parent for purposes of scheduling a meeting. - At the meeting, the principal, assistant principal or other designee, the parent and the student must develop action steps to address the student's attendance.
-Other relevant school personnel and officials from public safety, health and human services, housing and nonprofit agencies, may offer input into the development of action steps.
+- The parents or guardians of each pupil shall, annually, at the commencement of each school year, be sent a notice instructing them to call a designated telephone number at a designated time to inform the school of the absence of a pupil and the reason therefor.
+Said notice shall also require such parent or guardian to furnish the school with a home, work or other emergency telephone number where they can be contacted during the school day.
+If a pupil is absent and the school has not been notified by the designated time, the school shall call the telephone number or numbers furnished to inquire about said absence. - o (Massachusetts General Law Title XII, Chapter 76, Section 1A) - The program shall be designed to ensure that each school notifies a parent or guardian of the child's absence if the school has not received notification of the absence from the parent or guardian within 3 days of the absence. - Following the 5th unexcused absence, a letter will be generated from the Principal's office, or the Principal's designee, notifying the parent/guardian, in writing, of the student's absence, and requesting a meeting with the parent/guardian to discuss the student's attendance.
+The letter will direct the parent/guardian to contact the Principal's office, or the Principal's designee, within 5 school days to schedule a meeting.
+If the parent/guardian does not contact the Principal's office or the Principal's designee, within 5 school days, the Principal's office, or the Principal's designee, will call the parent or guardian for purposes of scheduling a meeting.
+At the meeting, the Principal (Assistant Principal or other designee), the parent/guardian and the student must develop action steps to address the student's attendance.
+Other relevant school personnel and officials from public safety, health and human services, housing and nonprofit agencies, may offer input into the development of action steps. - o (Massachusetts General Law Title XII, Chapter 76, Section 1B) - Following non-exempt (unexcused) absences of seven (7) full days or fourteen (14) half-days within any period of six (6) months, a supervisor of attendance may choose to file a "failure to send" complaint against the parent or guardian in the juvenile court. - o (Massachusetts General Law Title XII, Chapter 76, Section 2) - Whoever induces or attempts to induce a minor to absent himself unlawfully from school, or unlawfully employs him or harbors a minor who, while school is in session, is absent unlawfully therefrom, shall be punished by a fine of not more than two hundred dollars. - o (Massachusetts General Law Title XII, Chapter 76, Section 4)